theNewDynamic/oregonsadventurecoast.com/content/blog/experience-something-new-on-the-southern-oregon-coast-during-the-live-culture-coast.md

   image: ''

 ---
 The first-ever [Live Culture Coast](http://www.liveculturecoast.org), a unique and diverse celebration of culture, food, drink, nature, art, people, and places on Oregon's South Coast is happening in just over 2 weeks!
 This nine-day event, beginning October 18th and ending October 27th, celebrates the wonders of the 135 beautiful miles from Reedsport to Bookings.
 Residents and visitors can register for over 90 hand-on experiences focused on art and culture, food and farms, and people and places all along the Oregon Southern Coast.

 If you can only spend a few days at the festival, we’d love to have you here on Oregon's Adventure Coast from October 18-22 to experience our region in a completely new way.
 Event registration is available online and will fill up quickly, so plan early.
-We also [recommend booking accommodations now](https://www.oregonsadventurecoast.com/lodging/) as they are expected to fill up quickly.
+We also [recommend booking accommodations now](https://www.oregonsadventurecoast.com/lodging/) if you have not already done so.

 Here's a summary of events happening in the towns of Coos Bay, North Bend and Charleston.
 Please click here for details and the full schedule.

 #### **Friday, October 18, 2019**